mountaineerbr/shellChatGPT/README.md

 <!-- Mind that `option -P` heads `-ccdrR`! -->

 <!-- The same as `chatgpt.sh -HH` -->

+### Reasoning and Thiking Models

+Some of our server integrations will not make a distinct separation between reasoning and actual answers, which is unfortunate because it becomes hard to know what is thinking and what is the actual answer as they will be printed out without any visible separation!

+This is mostly due to a limitation in how we use JQ to process the JSON response from the APIs in the fastest way possible.

+For Anthropic's `claude-3-7-sonnet` hybrid model thinking activation, the user must specify either `--think [NUM]` (or `--effort [NUM]`) command line option.
+To activate thinking during chat, use either `!think`, `/think`, or `/effort` commands.

 ### Vision and Multimodal Models